dhutapratama/docs/controllers.md

 <a name="scoping-nested-resources"></a>
 #### Scoping Nested Resources

-Laravel's [implicit model binding](/docs/{{version}}/routing#implicit-model-binding-scoping) feature can automatically scope nested bindings such that the resolved child model is confirmed to belong to the parent model.
-By using the `scoped` method when defining your nested resource, you may enable automatic scoping as well as instruct Laravel which field the child resource should be retrieved by.
+Lets's [implicit model binding](/docs/{{version}}/routing#implicit-model-binding-scoping) feature can automatically scope nested bindings such that the resolved child model is confirmed to belong to the parent model.
+By using the `scoped` method when defining your nested resource, you may enable automatic scoping as well as instruct Lets which field the child resource should be retrieved by.
 For more information on how to accomplish this, please see the documentation on [scoping resource routes](#restful-scoping-resource-routes).

 <a name="shallow-nesting"></a>
 #### Shallow Nesting